Chief Actuary Job

 Typically, as a member of the Senior Management Team the Chief Actuary job is to contribute proactively to developing and executing the company’s business strategy through the provision of superior information, actuarial advice and guidance.
 The Chief Actuary will specifically rely on the actuarial guidance given by the relevant regulatory body.

-The Chief Actuary will oversee the Actuarial Department which is charged with maintaining the financial stability of the company and determining proper reserves to be set up and proper rates to be charged.
+The Chief Actuary will oversee the Actuarial Department which is charged with maintaining the financial stability of the company and ensuring adequate reserves are set up and proper premium rates are being charged.

-The scope of the Chief Actuary position includes participation in the commercial management of the company; responsibility for the preparation and modelling of capital requirements under Solvency II; responsibility for the actuarial reserving and actuarial reporting processes; and robust input into the actuarial pricing process.
+The Chief Actuary will participate in the commercial management of the company and has responsibility for the preparation and modelling of capital requirements under Solvency II.
+He/she is also responsible for the actuarial reserving and actuarial reporting processes and for providing robust input into the actuarial pricing process.

 The Chief Actuary may also oversee the asset liability management, budgeting, planning, profitability analysis and reinsurance programs.

 The Chief Actuary is obliged to adhere to the policies and programmes outlined by the Board of Directors (the “Board”) and to act within the scope of statutory limitations and the strategies set out by the Board.
 In addition, the Chief Actuary will often report to the CEO on day to day matters.